ssingh95jhu/Cold_Ischemia_Injury_Molecular_Characterization/7.Figure4/README.md

-### Contents of folder Figure2
+### Contents of folder Figure4

-This folder contains the codes Fig2_E.R and Fig2_F-G-H.R to generate images used in sections E and F-H of Figure2 of the main article section.
+This folder contains the codes ------ to generate images used in sections ---- of Figure 4 of the main article section.